canyilu/tensor-completion-tensor-recovery/README.md

-# Tensor-completion and Tensor-recovery from Gaussian measurements
+# Tensor completion and Tensor recovery from Gaussian measurements

 codes for the following two models